deepayan/nhanes-postgres/README.md

   [`nhanesA`](https://cran.r-project.org/package=nhanesA)
   pre-installed and pre-configured to use the database.

-* Port 22 can be used to access the container via SSH.
+* Port 22 can be used to access the container _via_ SSH.
 If needed, it is usually mapped to a different port (2200 in the incantation above) as the host machine is likely running its own SSH server on port 22.

-* The PostgreSQL server running in the container can be accessed via port 5432.
+* The PostgreSQL server running in the container can be accessed through port 5432.
 Mapping it to a port on the host machine allows direct access to the database over the local network, which can be useful in multi-user environments.

-# Building
+# Building the docker image

+## Outline

-Build the docker image using (but see below for the version using `time`)
+In principle, we can build the docker image using the following, _but_ for the recommended approach, see the version using `time` below.

 ```
 docker build --progress plain --shm-size=1024M --platform=linux/amd64 --tag nhanes-postgres -f Container/Dockerfile .